 A few months later she was prostrate on the floor in agony with a bad back after trying to plant, grow and weed 1,000 pumpkin plants by hand.
 However, the seed of the idea had begun to germinate and (with the help of a good pilates teacher to fix her poorly back) she cracked on.

 The first year only a few hundred pumpkins grew but visitors to the patch were kind enough to be very encouraging and their positive comments and reviews spurred her on.
-So the following year there were about 1,000 pumpkins, and in 2019 we are aiming for thousands!
+So the following year there were about 1,000 pumpkins, and the numbers continue to grow each year!

 There are many types of pumpkins to choose from, ranging from white Snowman pumpkins, to warty ones, tiny ones good for decoration, large ones for carving and tasty varieties intended for cooking (although all our pumpkins are great for eating).